-POLICY ACTION SAF-2.7 Protect against Smoke and Wildfire.
+POLICY ACTION SAF-2.7 Protect Against Smoke and Wildfire.
 Improve access to better indoor air quality to protect against smoke and wildfire through methods such as requiring installation of MERV filters in new developments and identifying additional clean air centers and resilience spaces within residential areas.
+Additionally, the City will explore funding mechanisms such as available grants, to assist residents of EJ communities in purchasing indoor air filters.
 SAF-2.8 Water Infrastructure.
 In partnership with EBMUD, plan for the ongoing maintenance and long-term integrity of planned and existing water supply infrastructure, including peak load water supply.
-GOAL SA F-3: PROTECT PEOPLE AND PROPERTY FROM FLOODING.
+GOAL SAF-3: PROTECT PEOPLE AND PROPERTY FROM FLOODING.
 SAF-3.1 Minimize Storm-Induced Flooding.
-Continue or strengthen city programs that seek to min- imize the storm-induced flooding hazard.
-SAF-A.13 As part of creek "naturalization" or restora solutions that align with integrated open staff resources are available, explore thes SAF-3.2 Storm-Induced Flooding Structural Risk.
-Enforce and update local ordinances, and comply with regional orders, that would reduce the risk of storm-induced flooding. organizations, such as partners involve tive, Save the Bay, Mycelium Youth, Sho already implementing climate-resilient SAF-3.3 Reestablish Full Compliance and Good Standing Under the National Flood Insurance Program (NFIP).
-The City will coordinate with FEMA Region IX and DWR to address all iden- tified issues from the open September 2017 Community Assistance Visit (CAV) to reestablish Responsibility: Public Works Timeframe: Ongoing SAF-3.4 the City's full compliance and good standing under the NFIP.
-Flood Control Coordination.
-Continue to coordinate with FEMA, the Alameda County Flood Continue to provide sandbags and plasmanticipation of rainstorms, and to delive and older adults upon request.
-Control and Water Conservation District (ACFCWCD), and the State Division of Safety of Dams on flood-control-related projects.
-Responsibility: Public Works Timeframe: Ongoing SAF-A.14 Ensure that new construction and major flood zones are in compliance with feder pant in the National Flood Insurance Prog Responsibility: Public Works, Planning & Timeframe: Short SAF-A.15 Continue to coordinate with FEMA, the Conservation District, and the State Divisio projects.
-Responsibility: Public Works, Planning Timeframe: Ongoing ration efforts, undertake ecologically-sensitive en space/flooding solutions where feasible.
-As lese solutions in partnership with community ed in the East Oakland Neighborhood Initiapreline Leadership Academy, and other groups solutions.
+Continue or strengthen city programs that seek to minimize the storm-induced flooding hazard.
+SAF-A.15.
+As part of creek "naturalization" or restoration efforts, undertake ecologically-sensitive solutions that align with integrated open space/flooding solutions where feasible.
+Continue leveraging Measure AA funding for these wetland restoration efforts.
+As staff SAF-3.2 Storm-Induced Flooding Structural Risk.
+Enforce and update local ordinances, and comply with regional orders, that would reduce the risk of storm-induced flooding.
+SAF-3.3 Reestablish Full Compliance and Good Standing Under the National Flood Insurance Program (NFIP).
+The City will coordinate with FEMA Region IX and DWR to address all identified issues from the open September 2017 Community Assistance Visit (CAV) to reestablish the City's full compliance and good standing under the NFIP.
+Responsibility: Public Works SAF-3.4 Flood Control Coordination.
+Continue to coordinate with FEMA, the Alameda County Flood Control and Water Conservation District (ACFCWCD), and the State Division of Safety of Dams on flood control related projects. on flood-control-related projects.
+Responsibility: Public Works Timeframe: Ongoing SAF-A.17.
+Ensure that new construction and major improvements to existing structures within flood zones are in compliance with federal requirements and, thus, remain a participant in the National Flood Insurance Program (NFIP).
+Responsibility: Public Works, Planning & Building Timeframe: Short SAF-A.18.
+Continue to coordinate with FEMA, the Alameda County Flood Control and Water Conservation District, and the State Division of Safety of Dams on flood-control-related projects.
+Responsibility: Public Works, Planning & Building Timeframe: Ongoing